flock-lab/flock/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem or challenge?
 Please describe what you are trying to do.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
-(This section helps Arrow developers understand the context and *why* for this feature, in addition to  the *what*)
+(This section helps Flock developers understand the context and _why_ for this feature, in addition to the _what_)

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.